louisdinhh/neural-network-cpp/README.md

 # CNN_Sim
-Building a Neural Network from Scratch using C++
+Building a Neural Network from Scratch using Python